Devoted to the Care, Health and Training of Dogs and Cats

 My personal opinion is: if you can afford a big vet bill – if you can at least charge it on a credit card without ruining yourself financially, then it’s probably ok to go with a cheaper monthly premium.
 But seriously – if you cannot afford unexpected vet expenses, you should pay a bit more each month to make sure you’re covered if something happens!

-Is there a limit to my benefits?
+Are there a limits to my benefits?
 You should look for companies who don’t have an annual or lifetime limit on the dollar amount they’ll pay to reimburse you for vet bills.
 If your pet suffers from a serious illness or injury, you’ll be glad your coverage doesn’t have a cut-off point.

 Are there any coverage exclusions?
 You’ll want to look for companies that cover all illnesses, and all accidents.
 That should include hereditary and genetic conditions, and you should make sure they don’t exclude conditions based on breed.